CHARLOTTE BRONTE’S BIOGRAPHER…..BBQ WEATHER – AND BOOK A TRIP TO THE BEEHIVE!

 Local growing project – Patchwork Farm (a Crystal Palace Transition Town project).
 Find seedlings for your growing projects.
 Get your copy of 21 stories from Transition book – where the market & Patchwork Farm are featured.

-Fish – Veasey’s Check out their website here and check out their boat here and recipes here.
-Orders can be taken over email email@example.com by phone 01342 822906, via dm on twitter @fishmongersFR or even by Royal Mail.
+Fish – Veasey’s Congratulations to the wonderful Veasey’s for their win in the Farm Shop and Deli Awards 2016.
+We are so so lucky to have a fishmonger of such quality at the market every week.
+Check out their website here and check out their boat here and recipes here.
+Orders can be taken over email [email protected] by phone 01342 822906, via dm on twitter @fishmongersFR or even by Royal Mail.

-Raw milk, butter & other dairy – The cows have been let out into the fields for grazing over the Spring and Summer.
+Raw milk, butter & other dairy – Hook Dairy Here’s an interview with farmer Steve about raw milk, price wars & the Moo Man movie.
+The cows have been let out into the fields for grazing over the Spring and Summer.
 This means the milk becomes sweeter and sweeter as they eat the fresh grass.
 It also means happy cows.

 Storecupboard refills – The Grain Grocer